Secure CheckoutPersonal information is secured with SSL technology.

 Graduate students in Earth and Environmental Science, Geography, GIS, and data analysis; GIS scientists, Earth Scientists, geographers

 9. Software Tutorials

 - Paperback ISBN:

 Dr. Jiaping Wu is Director of the Institute of Islands and Coastal Ecosystems at Ocean College, Zhejiang University.
 His research interests include remote sensing of the environment and space-time data analysis.
 He has written over 70 journal articles on topics related to data analysis in the environment.

-Professor, Institute of Islands and Coastal Ecosystems, Zhejiang University, China
+Professor, Institute of Islands and Coastal Ecosystems, Ocean College, Zhejiang University, China

 Junyu He is Professor at the Institute of Island and Coastal Ecosystems at Ocean College,Zhejiang University.
 His research interests include geostatistics, environmental modeling, and risk analysis.
 His PhD dissertation was specifically on quantitative analysis and modeling of data with spatial variation and temporal dynamics.